hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_city_skyline_at_night_99a0ea6a-14ed-44fb-8c18-c0879b0ed312-0_3.content.md

 # City Nights Energy

-Welcome to City Nights, a website dedicated to inspiring creativity and productivity through captivating digital backgrounds.
+Welcome to City Nights, a website dedicated to inspiring creativity and productivity through Cap<wbr>ti<wbr>va<wbr>ting digital backgrounds.
 Our featured image is a stunning city skyline at night, perfect for those who want to feel the thrill of the city lights without leaving their desk.

 ## About the Image